Davokadoh/ft_transcendence/README.md

 ## Ideas
 - Generate QR code to join lobby/game
-- 2vs2 games with smaller pad for the pad closer to the net
+- 2vs2 games like a babyfoot
+- 2vs2 games with each 2 sides of a square by team, 1 by teammate
 - Funny achievements

 ## Achievements